 In 1st image, the pit of ice in L’Obac Vell (range of L’Obac, Vacarisses, Vallès Occidental) as seen from the outside.
 In 2nd image, inside of the pit of ice in Rajadell valley (Manresa) lighted by a sunlight ray crossing through its collapsed dome.
-In 3rd image, o the ice pit from the group of La Ginebreda (Castellterçol, Moianès) that can be visited; it’s 8 meter diameter, 10 meter high and a pair of crossing archs strengthens the dome.
-The really big ice pits, as the ice pit of La Ginebreda, were named in Catalan in femenin, so poua instead of pou.
+In 3rd image, the ice pit of rhe steram of Conangle (Sallent).
+Later than the ice pit of Conangle was built, the water of the stream of Conangle turned salty after the drill of the mining pits from the company La Fodina and the piling of saline residues in the dumphill of Vilafruns (Balsareny).
+In 4th image, the ice pit from the group of La Ginebreda (Castellterçol, Moianès) that can be visited; it’s 8 meter diameter, 10 meter high and a pair of crossing archs strengthens the dome.
+The biggest ice pits, as the ice pit of La Ginebreda, were named in Catalan in femenin, so poua instead of pou.
 The district of Moianès hosts many ice pits.

 The pits of ice or snow are big and deep, made of stone, underground constructions to keep ice and to supply it throughout the year.